Rachel Stowell

 Rachel "Macca" Stowell (née McArthur; born 27 July 1977) is a former English football player, who played as a central midfielder.
 She finished her career with Leicester City Women after season 2009–10, and is a former member of the England squad.

 Club career

-Stowell joined Bristol City Women aged 12 and played with her local club for seven years before moving to Southampton Saints.
+Stowell joined her local club Bristol City aged 12 and played there for seven years before moving to Southampton Saints.
 With Southampton, Stowell played in the 1999 FA Women's Cup final.
-She was a full-time professional player with Fulham from 2000 until 2003.
-Stowell later played for Bristol City Ladies again, Arsenal Ladies and Leeds United Ladies.
+She joined Fulham when the club went professional in 2000 and played for the club from 2000 until 2003.

+In 2004, Stowell returned to newly promoted Bristol City.
+She then went on to play for Arsenal and Leeds United.
 Stowell joined Leicester City after a period of inactivity after childbirth and an ACL injury.
 She captained Leicester to third place in the 2009–10 FA Women's Premier League Northern Division, then retired at the end of the season.

 International career

-She has England legacy number 141.
+Stowell has England legacy number 141.
 The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.